Sequential Apportionment from Stationary Divisor Methods: Apportionment Sequences for Two Parties

-\begin{proof} Suppose the apportionment sequence has the indicated form and that it corresponds to a stationary divisor method with cut point $c$.
+\begin{proof} We prove part {\it 2}.
+The proof of part {\it 1} is in the Appendix.
+Suppose the apportionment sequence satisfies the conditions in inequalities (\ref{eq_k1}) and (\ref{eq_ki}) and that it is generated by a stationary divisor method with cutpoint $c$.
 Then for each $i= 1, \ldots, p_2$, since party 1 receives $k_1 + \cdots +k_i=\sum_{j \le i} k_j$ seats before party 2 receives $i$ seats, $c$ must satisfy (using the tie-breaking rule),